Mouna-1122/Mini-Full-stack-projects/weather-app/weather-app/README.md

 - **404 routes** — any unmatched route renders a styled error page instead of Express's default HTML error.
 - **Unhandled server errors** — caught by a final Express error-handling middleware in `index.js`.

-## License

-ISC — free to use for learning purposes.